wp-plugins/rw-elephant-inventory-gallery/readme.txt

 == Changelog ==

+= 1.2 =
+* Changed location for custom templates to /wp-content/rw-elephant-templates/
+* Added SEO-friendly URL option for items and categories
+* Added 300 pixel thumbnail option
+* Changed large image size on item detail pages to 600 pixels (previously used whatever original size was in R.W.
+Elephant)
+* Large image on item details page links to the original image
+* Updated item detail templates to include thumbnail size (new placeholder [item_thumbnail_size])
+* Updated wishlist submit to accomodate servers that use PHP caching

 = 1.1 =
 * Added a wishlist which allows visitors to add items from inventory and submit their contact information.